-Registration for camp is now open on the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians website.
-Click here to register.
+Registration for camp will open in the spring on the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians website.

 The Environmental Leadership for Youth (ELY) Indigenous Youth Camp is hosted by the OSU Department of Fisheries, Wildlife and Conservation Sciences as an extension of the New Beginnings for Tribal Students program.
-The camp is intended to increase interest in the environmental sciences and access to higher education for Indigenous youth through hands-on activities and engagement with Indigenous leaders, natural resource professionals and graduate students.
-The residential summer camp is designed for Indigenous youth entering 9th – 12th grades, self-identifying as Native American (proof of enrollment is not required) and living in Oregon.
+The camp is intended to increase interest in the environmental sciences and access to higher education for Indigenous Native American youth through hands-on activities and engagement with Indigenous leaders, natural resource professionals and graduate students.
+The residential summer camp is designed for youth entering 9th – 12th grades, self-identifying as Native American (proof of enrollment is not required) and living in Oregon.
 Native youth living in northern California and southern Washington will also be considered.

 What we do

 The ELY Indigenous Youth Camp is based at the OSU campus and youth sleep in the dorms and eat at the student dining facilities to get an idea of campus life.
 We take field trips to educational sites around the Willamette Valley, the coast, and beyond.
 Some of the camp activities include: field trips to cultural and ecological restoration sites; meeting with professionals in the field and learning about career backgrounds and education tracks; nature journaling and collection of culturally-significant plants.
 Youth participate in lab activities using the scientific process, as well as discussion of multiple ways of knowing and Traditional Ecological Knowledge, to help answer inquiry questions.
 Youth also enjoy a catered diner with special guests at the OSU Kaku-Ixt Mana Ina Haws longhouse.